 Organizers eventually relocated Burning Man to a remote stretch of Nevada’s Black Rock desert in order to accommodate the ever-growing throngs of Burners, as attendees are known.
 But Black Rock City, as it’s known, exists on federal land, and the permit allows for a maximum of 70,000 attendees.
 In 2011, the gathering sold out for the first time, and tickets have continued in subsequent years to disappear pretty much the moment they hit the market.

-“We have a lot of Burners who report scalpers directly to our ticketing department.”
 This very popularity helps protect Burning Man even further from scalping and scamming.
 Burners remain an active and connected network all year long, hosting spin-off events around the world and planning intricately designed theme camps.
 Because the community remains so engaged, it’s easier to extinguish bad players.

 “We have a lot of Burners who report scalpers directly to our ticketing department,” Jim Graham, a spokesman, told Quartz in a phone interview earlier this year.
 “The ticketing department is then proactive about investigating above price ticket sales.
 We’re pretty aggressive about going after the mark-ups.”